docwho2/java-cdk-serverless-clamscan/README.md

 ## 📌 Responding to tag events in Java

-Since this project has a defined scope of only tagging files and is designed to be deployed outside the scope of a VPC (keep it simple) your apllication code might need to react to INFECTED files.
+Since this project has a defined scope of only tagging files and is designed to be deployed outside the scope of a VPC (keep it simple) your application code might need to react to INFECTED files.
 Here is an example in Java.

 ```Java